Matching (PSM, CEM, NN, Weighting)

 - Doubly robust estimation: When you want robustness to misspecification of either the outcome model or the propensity score model — combines matching/weighting logic with regression adjustment.

 - DML: When the covariate space is high-dimensional and linear specifications may miss important nonlinearities — DML uses machine learning for nuisance estimation with valid post-selection inference.
+Recent work by Rathje et al. (2024) demonstrates how machine learning methods can improve matching quality in management research.

 - Entropy balancing: When exact moment-balance on covariates is desired without discarding observations — Hainmueller (2012) provides a reweighting approach that guarantees balance by construction.